projectcalico/calico/v2.6/getting-started/kubernetes/installation/hosted/kubeadm/index.md

 #### Installation

-To install this Calico and a single node etcd on a run the following command depending on your kubeadm / Kubernetes version:
+To install Calico and a single node etcd, run one of the following commands depending on your Kubernetes version.

 For kubeadm stable with Kubernetes version >= v1.6.0: